seanpmaxwell/Typescript-Best-Practices/README.md

 ### Going further

-Folders under `common/` and files/folders under `local/` are not confined to common-category names.
+Folders under `_common/` and files/folders under `_local/` are not confined to common-category names.
 You can create your own categories too for something used heavily throughout your codebase.
 Common-categories are more for storing items which don't fit into a specific place.
 Some other categories I commonly create are:
   - **classes** - I rarely implement new classes but I'll create a folder for them if I do: (i.e. creating custom `Error` objects).
   - **entities** - types used to describe database tables.

-Files under `common/local/internal/external` should never talk to persistence-layers/fetch-IO-data.
+Files under `_common`,`_local`,`_internal`,`_external` should never talk to persistence-layers/fetch-IO-data.
 Use the layers of your application (i.e. Service layer) for that.

 <br/><b>***</b><br/>